jcargen/Project_1_350/README.md

         project_1_350.erd.json --The EDR model (required for Project 1).

     Functions:
-      Contains the SQL functions (as an SQL file).
-The contents, all of which were required for Project 1:
+      Contains the SQL functions (as an SQL file) (required for Project 1).
+The contents:
         CountBillsSponsored.sql
         GetActiveSenators.sql
         GetCommitteeMembers.sql

     Triggers:
-      Contains the SQL triggers (with trigger functions) (as an SQL file).
-The contents, all of which were required for Project 1:
+      Contains the SQL triggers (with trigger functions) (as an SQL file) (required for Project 1).
+The contents:
         SenatorsTrigger.sql
         SenatorsTriggerFunctions.sql